-In David Hume’s science of human nature every self is located by passions that bind it to groups, repel it from other groups, and rank it on a hierarchy: we call this discovery a ‘topology of the passions’.
-These bound and ranked selves and groups form the matter of what he called ‘government’, a supposedly neutral model of political action designed to avoid the malady of faction and catapult Scotland out of feudalism into a glorious future as a commercial society, assisted by the application of the new discipline of political economy, a discipline blind beyond its functional measures of privileged variables – the growth of trade, interest rates, wage levels – measures that justify the destruction of all obstacles to the wholesale liberation of the commercial passions.
+In David Hume’s science of human nature each and every self is located by passions that bind it to groups, repel it from other groups, and rank it on a hierarchy: we call this discovery a ‘topology of passions’.
+These ranked selves and groups provide the matter of what he called ‘government’, a neutral model of political action designed to avoid the malady of faction and catapult Scotland out of feudalism into a glorious future as a commercial society.
+Government is to be assisted in this project by the new discipline of political economy, a discipline blind beyond its measures of privileged variables – the volume of trade, interest rates, wage levels.
+It is such measures that will justify the destruction of any obstacle to the commercial passions.
 To govern – a new kind of action for a new epoch – is to destroy and liberate.
-But ever since Hume, government has fallen apart because it fails to take into account the complexity of society as a topology of the passions.
-It is through a close analysis of Hume’s account of the English Revolution in The History of England that we find an alternative to government: in his ambivalent report on the impact and danger of another model of political action – democratic enthusiasm – wherein to act is to incarnate an idea of commonality.
-Moreover, it is also in Hume’s History that we glimpse the springs and workings of fortune in politics: models of political action woven together, unravelling, re-woven, any ‘ought’ or any ‘necessity’ foundering in a sea of contingency.
-We see how the efficacy of a politics is sown together by speech acts and their shaping of time in a topology of passions.
+But ever since Hume governments have fallen apart because they fail to take into account the complexity of their societies as topologies of passions.
+It is through an analysis of Hume’s account of the English Revolution in his History of England that we find an alternative to government: in his report on the impact and danger of another model of political action – democratic enthusiasm – wherein to act is to incarnate an idea of commonality.
+It is also in Hume’s History that we discover the springs and workings of fortune in politics: models of political action woven together and unravelling only to be re-woven, any ‘ought’ or ‘necessity’ foundering in a sea of contingency.
+The efficacy of politics is revealed: speech acts sown together with other speech acts as they shape our experience of time.

 Chapter 1: From Torrents to Patterns